PRINT

 suspension systems are key safety-related systems.
 Together,

 they largely determine your car’s ride and handling.
-Have your car’s

-steering and suspension systems checked regularly, at least once a year
+Have your car’s steering and suspension systems checked regularly,

-and usually with a wheel alignment.
+at least once a year and usually with a wheel alignment.

 What does it do?

-The suspension maintains the relationship between the wheels and the
+The suspension maintains the relationship between the wheels and

-provide vehicle control.
+system to provide vehicle control.

 When working properly, the suspension system helps absorb the energy from